correlator-io/correlator/docs/DEVELOPMENT.md

 ## Prerequisites

+You can skip installing the prerequisite tools by using our [development container](https://containers.dev/).
+This is the recommended [setup](#dev-container-setup-recommended).

-Before contributing, ensure you have the following installed and configured:
+If you prefer to set up your own local development environment, ensure you have the following installed and configured:

 ### Required Software